 One of the newer docks on this list is this, the TimePorter from Twelve South.
-It's a cool little case for storing and charging your Apple Watch whether at home or on the go and costs $49.99 (not including shipping outside the US).
+It's a cool little case for storing and charging your Apple Watch whether at home or on the go.

 Using the Apple Watch charging disc that comes with the Watch, you clip the cable into the case where you can store the plug, extra straps and other accessories.
 This is great as it tidies everything away; having the Watch and all its bits charging on your nightstand can otherwise be a cable-twisted nightmare.

 Your Watch attaches to the charging disk on the outside, and if you lift the lid it acts as a stand in a viewing position like an alarm clock.
 You can pack everything away and chuck it in a bag, too.

 Most of the docks that we've seen recently make an effort to mimic the smooth, curved edges of the Apple Watch, but Native Union prefers to do its own thing with the chunky, rectangular design of its Dock range.